Clear Creek County, Colorado

 Clear Creek County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 9,397.
 The county seat is Georgetown.

-Clear Creek County is part of the Denver metropolitan area.

 History

-Clear Creek County was one of the original 17 counties created by the Colorado legislature on 1 November 1861, and is one of only two counties (along with Gilpin) to have persisted with its original boundaries unchanged.
+Clear Creek County was one of the original 17 counties created by the Colorado legislature on November 1, 1861, and is one of only two counties (along with Gilpin) to have persisted with its original boundaries unchanged.
 It was named after Clear Creek, which runs down from the continental divide through the county.
 Idaho Springs was originally designated the county seat, but the county government was moved to Georgetown in 1867.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 396 sqmi, of which 395 sqmi is land and 1.3 sqmi (0.3%) is water.